llbit/chunky-docs/docs/snapshot.md

 ![Snapshot check-box](snapshot-checkbox.png)

-After enabling snapshots you check for an update to download the latest snapshot version, if one is available.
+After enabling snapshot downloads you may check if there is a snapshot available by clicking the "Check for Update" button.
+If a new snapshot is available you will see the "Update Available!" dialog.

 Warning
 -------